waithira001/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a user interface component created by facebook.
+It is a library built in JavaScript that uses various components to create user interfaces.
+It solves problems such as managing disparate datas without slowing down website performance.

-1. Describe component state.
+2. Describe component state.

+Component state is referred as objects that hold information that may change overtime during its lifecycle.
+React stores these component state.
+It also updates the component state anytime during the lifecycle.

-1. Describe props.
+3. Describe props.

+Props are properties.
+They are read only global variables or object.
+React allows software developers to pass these information inside one component state to other components.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are described as anything that affects anything outside the scope of a function that was executed.
+Examples of side effects are making asynchronous API calls for datas, timers, logging and updating DOm elements.
+When using side effects, software developers should specify when to sync a particular effect to specific state or props.